siemens/gencmpclient/README.md

 ## Documentation

-The Generic CMP client API specification is available in the [doc](doc/) folder.
+The Generic CMP client API specification and CLI documentation are available in the [doc](doc/) folder.

 A recording of the tutorial held via Circuit on 2018-Dec-13 is available [here](https://myvideo.siemens.com/media/1_f7bjtdba).